agentplexus/stats-agent-team/presentation.md

 ---

 <!--
-The second major challenge was LLM provider flexibility.
-Different teams use different LLM vendors.
+The second major challenge was L L M provider flexibility.
+Different teams use different L L M vendors.
 We needed to support them all without duplicating code.
 The solution was a factory pattern with provider abstraction.
+[PAUSE:1500]
+This challenge emerged from real-world requirements.
+Some organizations are all in on Google Gemini.
+Others prefer Anthropic Claude for its reasoning capabilities.
+Some teams want Open A I for familiarity.
+Others need to use local models via Ollama for privacy or cost reasons.
+And then there's X A I Grok for those who want cutting edge performance.
+Each provider has completely different A P Is, authentication methods, model names, rate limits, and pricing.
+We could have just picked one and stuck with it, but that would limit adoption.
+Instead, we needed a flexible architecture that abstracts away these differences, so agents don't care which L L M they're using.
+The challenge was building this abstraction without sacrificing provider-specific features or performance.
 [PAUSE:2500]
 -->